Why consent is crucial

 |Target Audience:||All clinical staff|

-- Policy for the provision of patient information
+- Publication and provision of patient Information policy

 - Guidance for Doctors on Post-Mortem Examination